Command-Line Interface

 Default is: None.

-Selects a specific audio source or sources, by language code or name, when multiple audio sources are available.
-Can be * (asterisk) to download all audio sources.
+Select one or more specific audio sources by language code or name.
+Can be set to * (asterisk) to include all audio sources.

 Examples: